 reported to any regulatory body or commission, the Ombudsman shall be free to make such report.
 However, the reporting of any conduct of an attorney or judge to the Ombudsman will not relieve the reporter of responsibility to report said conduct to the Judicial Inquiry Board, Attorney Registration and Disciplinary Commission or similar regulatory body, if such responsibility exists for the reporter.

 (4) A communication by the Ombudsman regarding a member of the judiciary will initially be disclosed to that judge only.
 A communication by the Ombudsman to a practitioner will initially be disclosed to that attorney only.
 In the discretion of the Ombudsman, the communication may be further disclosed to the Chief Judge or to the attorney’s supervising or managing partner.

-(6) Up to Nine (amended 1/8/10),from throughout the circuit will be appointed by the Chief Judge, with the consent of a majority of the circuit judges, for a one-year term beginning the first day of January of any given year.
+(6) Up to Nine (amended 1/8/10) Ombudsmen from throughout the circuit may be appointed by the Chief Judge, with the consent of a majority of the circuit judges, for a one-year term beginning the first day of January of any given year.
 The appointment is renewable from year to year.

 (7) The Chief Judge shall notify the county bar association president in each

 county annually of the Ombudsmen and how they may be contacted.
 The Chief Judge’s Office shall maintain a roster of Ombudsmen with contact information and disseminate this information to any attorney or judge who desires to utilize the program.